francoisgeorgy/BS2-Web/README.md

-# Novation Bass Station II Web interface
+# Novation Bass Station 2 Web interface

-Control your Bass Station II synthesizer from your web browser.
+Control your Bass Station 2 synthesizer from your web browser.
 No more hidden parameters.
-All of the Bass Station II parameters are visible on screen.
+All of the Bass Station 2 parameters are visible on screen.
 Save, load and even print your patches!
 And, for the fun, leave the application create a patch with the _randomizer_.